 LASEK SURGERY

-LASEK Surgery (Laser Epithelial Keratomileusis) is very similar to LASIK and PRK.
-The end goal is very much the same, which is to reshape the cornea to allow light to enter the eye in a way that it is translated onto the retina in proper focus to create clear and crisp vision.
+LASEK Surgery (Laser Epithelial Keratomileusis) is similar to LASIK and PRK.
+The end goal is very much the same: to reshape the cornea so that light can enter the eye and be translated onto the retina in proper focus, creating clear and crisp vision.

 Lasek Eye Surgery